VictorienDesbois/codm_star/README.md

 - Victorien Desbois
 - Ocan Sankur
-- Arthur Queffelec

-Inspired by the ODrM\* implemenation of Guillaume Sartoretti and Justin Kerr for [PRIMAL](https://github.com/gsartoretti/PRIMAL).
+Inspired by the ODrM\* implemenation of Guillaume Sartoretti and Justin Kerr for [PRIMAL](https://github.com/gsartoretti/PRIMAL) and the CMAPF framework implementation by Arthur Queffelec for [cmapf-solver](https://github.com/osankur/cmapf-solver).